-RA is an illness that will be with you for the rest of your life.
+RA is a chronic, long-term illness.
 For some people, this can be very stressful.
-According to the Centers for Disease Control and Prevention (CDC), some people with RA develop serious mental health problems, including anxiety and depression.
+According to the CDC, some people with RA develop serious mental health problems, including anxiety, depression, and chronic insomnia.

-When coping with RA, some people get all the help they need from family and friends.
-Others find it useful to join a support group for RA sufferers.
-You can ask your rheumatologist whether there is an RA support group near you.
+Some people get all the support they need from family and friends.
+Others find it useful to join a support group for people with RA.
+You can ask your rheumatologist whether there’s an RA support group near you.

 Taking control of your treatment may also help you cope.
 Talk to your doctor about finding ways to manage your symptoms and pain.

 Finally, don’t forget to be aware of your limits.
 It’s important to stay as active as possible, but pushing yourself too hard can cause more fatigue and damage.
 Rest when you need to and don’t be afraid to ask for help.
 Taking care of yourself now can help to keep you healthier in the future.